tlin41390/MusicClassification/README.md

 $ mongofiles -d=<database_name> put <path_to_png_or_wav_file>
 ```
 If loading data manually, ensure to update `config.py` with the chosen
 database and collection names.
-Also note that `mongofiles` will set the `filename`
+Also note that `mongofiles` sets the `filename`
 field of each document in the GridFS `fs.files` collection to the specified
 `<path_to_png_or_wav_file>`.
 One should therefore run the `mongofiles` command
-from the root of this repository since this relative path is used to extract
+from the root of this repository since this relative path is read and used to
-the data from MongoDB in `Music_Classification.ipynb`.
+extract the data from MongoDB in `Music_Classification.ipynb`.

 6) Check image and wave file storage from the command line:
 ```